digigaia/kudu/kudune/README.md

 - check some use cases from here: <https://docs.eosnetwork.com/docs/latest/node-operation/api-node/>
   can we fulfill them?

-- embed deploy_eos_image.py in the binary so we can run "dune build-image" from anywhere
+- embed deploy_eos_image.py in the binary so we can run "kudune build-image" from anywhere

 - use IndexMap and the indexmap feature on configparser to ensure we do not mess up the config file order also ensure we're keeping comments from the config file